INCOME: THE OVERLOOKED POWER OF ISAs

 Capital gains tax

-Each individual has an annual allowance for gains of £11,300 for the 2017/18 tax year.
+Each individual has an annual allowance for gains of £11,300.
 If you sell units, when switching funds or taking capital withdrawals, you must calculate the gain made between the sale price and the purchase price.
 Any gains over the annual allowance will be liable to tax at 10% if you are a basic rate income tax payer, or at 20% if you pay tax at the higher rate.
 Losses can also be offset against gains.

 What this means in practice